bhartiy/learnsellacious/pages/47.datasheet-component/default.md

 **Date:** 03-08-2020
 **Compatibility:** Sellacious v2.0.0-Beta1+

 This chapter deals with the Datasheet Component layout and configuration ralated to it.
-Datasheet enables us to show list page in form of sheet format.
+Datasheet enables us to show list page in sheet format.

 ![](Screenshot%202020-08-07%20at%203.07.26%20PM.png)